robvanson/akouste/README.md

 ### The stimulus table

+The current stimulus table can be viewed in a pop-up window by clicking on the **View Stimuli** button.
 The stimulus table is stored below the settings area in the markdown file.
 This area can be edited directly, but that should rarely be necessary.
 When a *.csv* file is uploaded, the contents automatically replace the existing data in the markdown file.
 It suffices to save the markdown with the **Save MD...** button.

 The definition of the stimulus table starts with: